 Yes.
 Children will need to stay seated with their parents/careers throughout the service, as we aren't running children's groups in August.
 We are launching Junior Church online in August, and will look to resume an 'in person' offer when safe to do so, possibly in the Autumn term.

 Who can I sit with?

 You can sit with members of your own household or bubble.

 Where can I sit and will there be enough room?

 We have marked out our pews to enable social distancing throughout the building.
 Each 'pew end' is 1.5m wide so big enough to fit 3 people, and we have a few 'ends' which can accommodate 4/5 people.
-There are 18 'pew ends' in total so our capacity is between 18 (if people all came as individuals) to around 50 (if everyone came in a household or bubble of 3).
+There are 24 'pew ends' (including the galleries) so our capacity varies depending on what size each household group is.